migcorre/dynamic/basic/syn.md

 ```
 we will lauch all from a work directory under main folder.

-We create the bash script that will run our synthesis.
+We create the bash script that will run our synthesis (run_syn.sh).

 ```bash
 #!/bin/sh